malade1/s3-bucket-demo/README.md

-    Used Terraform to create S3 Bucket Modules
-    With Encryption, Tags, and Versioning
+    Used Terraform to create S3 Bucket Modules with Encryption, Tags, and Versioning

 - Softwares to install
    -  Install Terraform